 This post contains links to products that I use, love, and recommend and were used in this project.
 If you should order any product through this site, I may receive compensation, but you don’t pay a penny more.

-These 2 containers weren’t actually under my nose.
+These two containers weren’t actually under my nose.
 They were practically right under Sweet Shark’s car.
 A couple of weeks ago, I needed something in his toolbox in the garage.
 I couldn’t reach it because he had pulled his car way up to the front of the garage.
-When he backed up his car, I looked down and there were 2 discarded containers that I haven’t thought about in years, sitting on the garage floor partially hidden on a bottom shelf.
+When he backed up his car, I looked down and there were two old containers that I haven’t thought about in years, sitting on the garage floor partially hidden on a bottom shelf.

 As soon as I saw them, I knew exactly what they were, where they had been in our previous home, and what I would do with them now.